 * This exemption does not apply where a barrister is authorised to litigate.

 Invictus Chambers is able to offer a number of qualified barristers across our areas of specialism who accept instructions via direct public access.
-Our Senior Clerk, Stephen Herbert, can be contacted using the form below and will only be too happy to recommend a suitable member of Chambers.

 We aim to respond to all queries by no later than 2 working days.